Broccoli head with stems displayed around it

 Concentrates, Not Isolates: Our Prota, Fiba, and Ola ingredients are best described as vegetable-derived concentrates, not isolates:

-We focus on fractionalisation rather than synthesis, and concentration rather than isolation; accordingly, pur processing steps are comparable to established conventional food processing techniques and are not intended to alter the essential nature of the source vegetable.
+• We focus on fractionalisation rather than synthesis, and concentration rather than isolation; accordingly, our processing steps are comparable to established conventional food processing techniques and are not intended to alter the essential nature of the source vegetable.

 Specifically, we avoid purified proteins, refined fibres, and chemically or enzymatically reconstructed ingredients.
 We do not position or claim our products as functional actives.